 Crocopark: This wildlife sanctuary is dedicated to the conservation and education of crocodiles and reptiles.
 Visitors can observe a diverse array of species up close (there are more than 300 Nile crocodiles!) and learn all about them through Crocopark’s informative displays, guided tours and engaging presentations.
 Just remember not to smile at the crocs…

-Souk El Had: Consider yourself a good haggler?
-For an authentic taste of local culture and shopping on your Morocco cruise, Souk El Had in Agadir is a bustling marketplace home to a treasure trove of goods, from traditional crafts and textiles to spices, jewellery and local produce.
+Souk El Had: For an authentic taste of local culture and shopping on your Morocco cruise, test your haggling skills at Souk El Had in Agadir is a bustling marketplace home to a treasure trove of goods, from traditional crafts and textiles to spices, jewellery and local produce.
 That’s Christmas presents sorted.

 Tagine: Tagine [above, right] is a quintessential Moroccan dish and a must-try.
 Named after the earthenware pot it’s cooked in, tagine is a slow-cooked stew that combines a rich blend of meats (such as chicken, lamb or beef), vegetables and a medley of aromatic spices like saffron, cumin and cinnamon – and it goes perfectly with fellow Moroccan staple couscous!

 Hassan II Mosque: The Hassan II Mosque [above] is one of the largest mosques in the world (ooh) and features intricate craftsmanship, stunning mosaic work and intricate details (aaah).
-When you cruise to Morocco admire its exterior from the esplanade or taking a guided tour inside.
+When you cruise to Morocco, admire its exterior from the esplanade or by taking a guided tour inside.

 Corniche: Casablanca’s Corniche is a picturesque coastal promenade ideal for a leisurely stroll, a jog by the sea or a relaxed afternoon at one of the beachfront cafés on a NCL Morocco cruise stop.
 The Corniche provides a refreshing escape from the urban bustle and is particularly scenic at sunset, too.
 Soaking it up with a refreshing drink in-hand encouraged.

-Old Medina: The Old Medina, also known as the Ancienne Medina, contrasts with Casablanca’s modern image, offering a glimpse into its traditional roots.
+Old Medina: The Old Medina, also known as the Ancienne Medina, contrasts with Casablanca’s modern elements, offering a glimpse into its traditional roots.
 Wandering through narrow alleys, you’ll encounter atmospheric markets, artisan workshops and historic architecture.
-No promises you’ll stumble across Humphrey Bogart though.
+No promises you’ll stumble across Humphrey Bogart, though.

 Art Deco architecture & shopping: Casablanca boasts a significant collection of Art Deco architecture, a reminder of its colonial history.
-When you cruise to Morocco, take a stroll through neighbourhoods such as the Habous Quarter and the city centre to admire these elegant buildings with their geometric patterns and fancy designs.
+On your Morocco cruise, take a stroll through neighbourhoods such as the Habous Quarter and the city centre to admire these elegant buildings with their geometric patterns and fancy designs.

 Afterwards, indulge in some retail therapy at Morocco Mall, one of Africa’s largest shopping centres, or explore Casablanca’s chic boutiques along the upscale shopping street of Boulevard d’Anfa.
 That’s birthday gifts covered too!